Close Nav

 The application must:

-• Demonstrate signification contribution to the power industry (max.
+• Demonstrate significant contribution to the power industry (max.
 800 words).

 • Demonstrate contribution to the power community e.g. EESA or Engineers Australia (max.
 800 words).